 Cyberpsychology research is also ongoing into positive effects, such as a greater sense of community, which can be derived from internet use.
 Thus, apart from providing therapy for the negative effects of technology use, cyberpsychologists also strive to help clients use technology in such a way that they gain the psychological benefits it offers.

 I/O psychology emerged as a separate field of psychology in the early 1900s.
 It applies theories and methodologies from several other areas of psychology to organizational settings.
-The APA defines I/O psychology as "the scientific study of human behavior in the workplace."
+The APA defines I/O psychology as "the scientific study of human development and behavior in the workplace."
 It goes on to describe the function of I/O psychologists as to "study and assesses individual, group and organizational dynamics in the workplace."

 I/O psychologists can assist businesses with a range of employee-related services, including: